 I was overly optimistic about my children’s attention span.
 The kids were thrilled to fill out the questionnaires but lost focus ¾ of the way through our discussions.
-I knew well enough to break up talking together with activities, however, the pace of our talks mattered too.
+I knew well enough to break up talking together with activities.
+However, the pace of our discussions mattered too.
 Instead of each family member discussing what they thought about each other in depth, we instituted a lightning round.
-I read a question and we took turns quickly answering them, occasionally citing examples to explain.
+I read a question, and we took turns quickly answering them, occasionally citing examples to explain.

 >>Research restaurants and activities in the area